waliddev23/mapping_data/README.md

 1. DXF to SHP Conversion
 Ensure you have QGIS installed on your machine.

-1. Open QGIS and import your DXF file.
+a.
+Open QGIS and import your DXF file.
-2. Use the "Save As" function to export the data as a shapefile (SHP).
+b.
+Use the "Save As" function to export the data as a shapefile (SHP).
 2. Automated Symbolization
 Run the Python script to apply predefined styles to your shapefiles.